-Gideon’s Fall begins with Gideon’s reluctance to embrace the full measure of his anointing.
+Gideon’s Fall begins with Gideon’s reluctance to embrace the full measure of His anointing.

 *Samuel is accredited with writing the Book of Judges.

-Gideon might have served quite well as king, even while accrediting God.
+Gideon might have served quite well as the king, even while accrediting God.
 After all, Gideon was the one anointed by Jehovah.
 Who better to be king, if king there should be?
 In v.
 8.23, Gideon places the Lord at the head of his nation, “I will not rule over you, neither shall my son rule over you: the Lord shall rule over you.”

-*Joshua recognized the danger of using teraphim (oracle figures) or an ephod (which may also be a cloth coat and adorned, and worn).
+*Joshua recognized the danger of using teraphim (oracle figures) or an ephod (which may also be a cloth coat and adorned and worn).
 Joshua 24.16-28 (23), “Now therefore put away,” said he, “the strange gods which are among you, and incline your heart unto the Lord God of Israel.”

 Here lies Gideon’s situation.
-Gideon turns down his rightful province, and instead replaces it with a return to the past.
+Gideon turns down his rightful province and instead replaces it with a return to the past.
 It is true that thereafter Israel rested in peace for forty years, and until Gideon’s death.
 But, the seeds had been sown.
 Instead of wiping out syncretism once and for all, somehow Gideon manages to not understand this one great lesson: when new or greater achievements have been made, not only must the past be laid aside, but a new standard will be established, and each person must live up to that new standard.

-The offer was to rule (mashal).
-Although Gideon performs as a judge, he does not accept formal kingship title.
+The offer was to rule.
+Although Gideon performs as a judge, he does not accept the formal kingship title.
 Gideon essentially takes the position, or the sitting place, of a leader of sorts, but not a king, but not a true prophet, either.
 He is one foot in and one foot out!
 Where does this noncommittal stance leave the people?
 Why has Gideon returned to his former reluctance?
 Look to where it leads him.

 Gideon threw down a fleece.
-Certainly he would have prayed, but he also laid down a test for God, and perhaps that was the beginning of his difficulty.
+Certainly, he would have prayed, but he also laid down a test for God, and perhaps that was the beginning of his difficulty.
 Even though this was a common practice for Gideon’s times, as were ephods and teraphim, the practice also contains pagan roots.
-Third, even as brave as he was, he allowed the pagan root to remain– he did not complete his mission.
-Yahweh is once again the god of special events, but the god of the every day remains Baal, the sky-god.
+Third, even as brave as he was, he allowed the pagan root to remain.
+He did not complete his mission.
+Yahweh is once again the god of special events, but the god of everyday remains Baal, the sky god.

 Gideon knows, but he also knows-not.
 For all of his brave deeds, Gideon stands witless before circumstance.
 I wonder how many of us have created the same experience for ourselves?
-By deferring as did Gideon, we are left with the smaller, the uncompleted portion.
-Years later we become witness to our own fallen kingdom.
+By deferring as did Gideon, we are left with the smaller, uncompleted portion.
+Years later we become witnesses to our own fallen kingdom.
 As simple as it may sound, sometimes the knowing is simply to walk through the anointed circumstance until the end.
 Gideon never saw himself as a king, but God did.
 Gideon probably did not see himself as he who restores true worship unto the One True God, but God did.

 This ephod can serve as a connecting point to God, but it may also represent a pagan worship symbol or a pagan practice, likened to the golden calf of Exodus.
 Ephods and teraphim seem to plague the Israelites.
 However the ephod may be understood, it still leaves Gideon one step away from God, and noncommittal, which should remain a good lesson for those who practice in the Way.
-Gideon was unable to pick up the full mantle of his leadership— he ran away from responsibility, or better yet, he reasoned it away, with the result that Israel, the whole nation began to follow after accordingly.
+Gideon was unable to pick up the full mantle of his leadership— he ran away from responsibility, or better yet, he reasoned it away, with the result that Israel, the whole nation began to follow after.

 ANOINTING and the WAY

 As to the anointing within an individual’s life, love and forgiveness set the stage.
 Mt.
 6.14-15, to “forgive men their trespasses”; Mt.
 5.24, “First be reconciled to your brother, and then come and offer your gift”; Mt.
 5.44-45, “love your enemies…that you may be sons of your Father in heaven.”
 Followed by v.
 48, “Therefore ye shall be perfect, just as your Father in heaven is perfect.”
-‘Perfect’ is often interpreted as ‘obedience’ within the Matthew perspective, but is also considered as ‘wholeness’ with God.
+‘Perfect’ is often interpreted as ‘obedience’ within the Matthew perspective but is also considered as ‘wholeness’ with God.
 All of these scriptures, and many more, attribute themselves as leading to a blessed, if not an anointed life.